na-na-hi/renget/archive/CharacterProvider-GuideToBotmaking.md

 **Cons:** Writing skills required.
 Too much unnecessary words (because peope ofter write prose here).
 The AI will inherit prose and words you mention here.
 **Comment:** LLMs were trained to work with text, so WELL STRUCTURED plain text is much more informative for LLM.

 **Description:** This format might require some writing skills from you.
 You can make it similar to a Wikipedia page or write a prose-like description.
 Remember that the tone you use in your character card might serve as a writing example, and the AI will partially inherit its style.
-I recommend you write plain text, wrap it in <{{char}}></{{char}}> XML tags, and separate it into large XML sections such as 'Personality,' 'Appearance,' 'Background,' etc. Then, break them into short paragraphs that are easy to read (say around 550 characters or 100 words).
-In other words, write as a good writer would.
-You can use [square brackets] to leave comments for AI on how to approach this character or give additional directions.
-Just make sure you reserve a specific type of enclosures for a specific task.
+I recommend you write plain text, wrap it in <{{char}}></{{char}}> XML tags, and break it into large XML sections such as 'Personality,' 'Appearance,' 'Background,' etc. Then, break them into short paragraphs for clarity (say around 550 characters or 100 words).
+In other words, write a good structure.
+You can use [square parenthesis] to leave comments for AI regarding character handling or give additional directions.
+Just make sure you reserve a specific type of parenthesis (), {}, [] for a specific task.

 **Plain Text Structure:**